The Recalibration Conundrum: Hedging Valuation Adjustment for Callable Claims: Numerical Results

-Figures \ref{fig:not-bad-pnl} and \ref{fig:not-bad-hva-pnl} display the not-so-bad trader's $\pal$ and HVA compensated $\pal$ process.
-As opposed to what we saw in Figure \ref{fig:bad-hva-pnl} regarding the bad trader, on the event $\Omega_{11,11}$, where there is no switch and the trader calls back the claim according to the prescriptions of his wrong model, the $\HVA$ depreciation gains no longer cover the $\pal$ losses (the dotted curve is in the positive in Figure \ref{fig:not-bad-hva-pnl}): the better practice of switching to the fair valuation model once the trader's model no longer calibrates not only diminishes the HVA, but also avoids the wrong message that the HVA-compensated trader would make legit liquidity gains\footnote{cf.~the lines following (2) and (6) in \citet*{AlbaneseCrepeyIabichino19}.}, while in expectation these systematic gains in fact only compensate future losses.
+Figures \ref{fig:not-bad-pnl} and \ref{fig:not-bad-hva-pnl} display the not-so-bad trader's $\pal$ and HVA compensated pnl process.
+As opposed to what we saw in Figure \ref{fig:bad-hva-pnl} regarding the bad trader, on the event $\Omega_{11,11}$, where there is no model switch and the not-so-bad trader calls back the claim according to the prescriptions of his wrong model, the gains resulting from the depreciation of the $\HVA$ no longer cover the $\pal$ losses (the dotted curve is in the positive in Figure \ref{fig:not-bad-hva-pnl}): the better practice of switching to the global model once the trader's local model no longer calibrates not only diminishes the HVA, but also avoids the short-to-medium term incentives to use the local model.
+In fact, the local model does not pass the second Darwinian principle for the not-so-bad trader (see Subsection \ref{ss:da}), and would therefore not be selected by the latter (but only by the bad trader).

-Figures \ref{fig:A-11} gathers on the same graphs the previous results in the event where the switch never happens, i.e.~on $\Omega_{11}$ in the case of the \bad trader and $\Omega_{11,11}$ in the case of the not-so-bad one.
+Figures \ref{fig:A-11} gathers on the same page the previous results for both traders in the event where the switch never happens, i.e.~on $\Omega_{11}$ in the case of the \bad trader and on $\Omega_{11,11}$ in the case of the not-so-bad one.
 The corresponding paths of the $\pal$ appear to be identical (as they indeed are) in the top panel of Figure \ref{fig:A-11}.
-As explained above, the $\HVA$ of the not-so-bad trader is smaller than the one of the bad one (middle panel); the HVA depreciation gains of the \bad trader fakely more than compensate his raw $\pal$ losses, but this is not the case for the not-so-bad trader (top and bottom panels), who is thus incentivized to what would be the best (and only advisable) practice, namely only using the fair valuation model for all his purposes, also in line with \citep*[Conclusion]{AlbaneseCrepeyBenezet22}).
+As explained above, the $\HVA$ of the not-so-bad trader is smaller than the one of the bad one (\textit{middle panel}); the HVA depreciation gains of the \bad trader fakely more than compensate his raw $\pal$ losses (fakely in the sense that these systematic gains in fact only compensate future losses), but this is not the case for the not-so-bad trader (top and bottom panels),

-\subsection{Conclusion}
+\section{Conclusion}